ministryofjustice/itpolicycontent/content/confluence/enterprise/technical-controls-policy.md

 All ICT systems **must maintain** a log of maintenance activity noting any MoJ ICT IA approvals where appropriate.

 On some occasions, ICT equipment may be decommissioned rather than repaired.
-For the policy on asset disposal see Section 14.1.

 ### TEMPEST